-Get in touch with us!
-Contact STEM@bartonccc.edu to get involved today.
+Get in touch with us at STEM@bartonccc.edu to get involved today.

 Are you creative?
 Do you enjoy a good challenge?
 If you answered yes to any of these questions, then come check out the STEM Club.